Sleep, stress and recovery

 1. Start with 200 mg elemental magnesium at bedtime.

-2. Build up to 400 mg if needed; that is the typical effective dose for chronic constipation.
+2. Build up to 400 mg if needed; higher daily magnesium doses are what trials have shown effective for chronic constipation.

 3. Dissolve powder in water 30 minutes before bed.